tagion/tagion/docs/gov/glossary/index.md

 # Glossary

-Our collection of individual meassures and idea, procedures and proposals
+Our collection of individual measures and idea, procedures and proposals

 content coming soon!